Return of the Mack

 "I really don't care about football as much as I want to grow as a person," Mack said.

 But the scouts care about the physical characteristics.
 Mack is 6-foot-3 and 255 pounds of shredded muscle, and he runs a 4.6-second 40-yard dash.
 Some might say the two-time All-Mid-American Conference first-teamer is a freak.

-"This is nothing new to me because as he was growing up, I could tell that Khalil was a lot stronger than any other guy his age," Sandy said.
+"This is nothing new to me because as he was growing up, I could tell that Khalil was a lot stronger than any other guy his age," said Sandy Mack Jr., Mack's older brother.
 "He was born with muscles everywhere, man.
 The man had muscles poppin' all out his arms, my mama said, when he came out.
 He just looked so strong."

 Waides Ashmon, Mack's high school coach, aptly describes his exploding abdominals, which were the focal point of a Sports Illustrated photo shoot last year.

 "I think they start at his back and they actually come around to his chest and go down," Ashmon said.
 "It's like, 'Man, come on, what do you do, 7,000 crunches a day?'
 He had probably about a 12-pack in high school."

 Mack's physical prowess has become a legend on its own.
 Sandy will tell you Mack was 25 pounds when he was born, and he won't laugh.